 DUC has undertaken an IT renovation project to enhance the effectiveness and efficiency of its financial and operating systems software.
-Phase one of the project was completed at the end of FY17, and additional implementation is planned over the next three years, with the remainder of the project expected to cost \$6 million.
-The Board has approved investing up to \$2.3 million for phase two of the project.
-DUC has currently entered into licensing and maintenance contracts as part of phase one, and intends to enter into contracts for software implementation services for the residual phases subject to Board approval.
+Phase one of the project was completed at the end of fiscal 2017.
+The Board approved phase two and three of the project and DUC has currently entered into a contract for land management phase two for \$200,000, and continuing license and maintenance agreements for phase one.